querymx/querym/README.md

 ![QueryMaster](https://i.ibb.co/6ybwWYy/animated2.gif)

-## Roadmap and Features
+## Features and Development Roadmap

-These are the features that we have either completed or plan to complete.
-Currently, we have finished approximately 20% of our initial roadmap.
+Here's an overview of Querym's features, including completed functionalities and those on our development roadmap.
+Currently, we have achieved approximately 20% of our initial roadmap.

-### Writing SQL
+### SQL Querying

-QueryMaster aims to provide the best experience for writing SQL, which includes the following features:
+Querym aims to provide an exceptional SQL writing experience with the following features:

-- Smart autocomplete
+- **Smart Autocomplete**
-    - ✅ Automatically completes database, table, and column names.
+  - ✅ Automatically suggests database, table, and column names.
-    - ✅ Detects ENUM columns and provides auto-completion.
+  - ✅ Detects ENUM columns and offers auto-completion.
-    - ❌ Auto-completes aliased tables.
+  - ❌ Auto-completion for aliased tables (in progress).
-    - ❌ Analyzes sub-queries and provides auto-completion for their columns.
+  - ❌ Analyzes sub-queries for column auto-completion (in progress).
   - ✅ Provides hints and function usage.
-- Code formatter
+- **Code Formatter**
   - ✅ Beautifies your SQL code.
-    - ❌ Allows customization of the beautify style.
+  - ❌ Allows customization of formatting style.
-- Support for variables
+- **Support for Variables**
-    - ❌ Allows developers to bind values to variables, making queries more reusable.
+  - ❌ Allows developers to bind values to variables, enhancing query reusability.

-### Running Queries
+### Running and Managing Queries

+Efficiently run and manage your queries with Querym:

-- Protection and Review
+- **Protection and Review**
-    - ✅ QueryMaster offers three levels of protection mode.
-Review your SQL before running any query that can greatly impact your database.
+  - ✅ Querym offers three levels of protection mode, allowing you to review SQL before executing potentially impactful queries.
-- Kill query
+- **Kill Query**
-    - ✅ Terminate the query before it finishes running.
-It is good for canceling long-running queries.
+  - ✅ Terminate long-running queries when needed.
-- Multiple queries result
+- **Multiple Queries Result**
-    - ✅ Run multiple queries and see all of their results in separate tabs.
+  - ✅ Execute multiple queries and view results in separate tabs.
-- Saved Queries
+- **Saved Queries**
-    - ✅ Save your queries with a name to use later.
+  - ✅ Save your frequently used queries for future use.
-- Query History
+- **Query History**
-    - ❌ Record the browser queries that you used to run.
+  - ❌ Record and access your query history for reference (in progress).

-### Data Editor
+### Data Editing

+Edit and manage data effortlessly with Querym:

-- ✅ Edit data within the data editor.
+- ✅ Edit data directly within the data editor.
-- ✅ Edit data even if it is a result of an INNER JOIN.
+- ✅ Edit data even if it results from INNER JOIN operations.
-- ✅ Add rows.
+- ✅ Add and remove rows with ease.
-- ✅ Remove rows.
-- ✅ We provide a JSON editor.
+- ✅ JSON data editing supported.
-- ❌ Preview geometry data visually on a map.
+- ❌ Visual preview of geometry data on a map (in progress).
 - ✅ Preview changes before committing them.
-- ✅ You can discard any changes made.
+- ✅ Ability to discard any changes made.

 ### Export and Import Data

+Effortlessly move data in and out of your database:

-- ✅ Export to CSV
+- ✅ Export data to CSV.
-- ✅ Export to Microsoft Excel
+- ✅ Export data to Microsoft Excel.
-- ❌ Export to JSON
+- ❌ Export data to JSON (in progress).
-- ❌ Export to SQL
+- ❌ Export data to SQL (in progress).
-- ❌ Export to XML
+- ❌ Export data to XML (in progress).
-- ❌ Export to Clipboard
+- ❌ Export to Clipboard (in progress).
-- ❌ Import from CSV
+- ❌ Import data from CSV (in progress).
-- ❌ Import from Excel
+- ❌ Import data from Excel (in progress).
-- ❌ Import from SQL
+- ❌ Import data from SQL (in progress).

 ### Connection Management

+Efficiently organize and manage your database connections:

-- ✅ Manage your connections in nested folders.
+- ✅ Manage connections in nested folders.
-- ✅ MySQL Support
+- ✅ Robust support for MySQL.
-- ❌ SQLite Support
+- ❌ Support for SQLite (in progress).
-- ❌ PostgreSQL Support
+- ❌ Support for PostgreSQL (in progress).
-- ❌ Oracle Support
+- ❌ Support for Oracle (in progress).
-- ❌ Microsoft SQL Support
+- ❌ Support for Microsoft SQL (in progress).
-- ❌ Cassandra
+- ❌ Support for Cassandra (in progress).

-### Editing Schema
+### Schema Editing

+Perform essential database schema operations:

-- ❌ Create and drop database
+- ❌ Create and drop databases.
-- ❌ Create/Edit/Remove table
+- ❌ Create, edit, and remove tables.
-- ❌ Create/Edit/Remove stored procedure
+- ❌ Create, edit, and remove stored procedures.
-- ❌ Create/Edit/Remove trigger
+- ❌ Create, edit, and remove triggers.
-- ❌ Create/Edit/Remove event
+- ❌ Create, edit, and remove events.

-### Monitor and Management
+### Monitoring and Management

+Keep an eye on database activities and manage processes:

-- ❌ Manage users
+- ❌ Manage users (in progress).
-- ❌ Monitor and kill process
+- ❌ Monitor and terminate processes (in progress).

 ### Visualization

-- ❌ Visualize data in a chart.
+Explore data visually with charting features (in progress).

-### Cloud Feature
+### Cloud Integration

-- ❌ Add E2E password encryption
-- ❌ Store your connections in the cloud
+Secure your connections and access them from the cloud (in progress).

+### Contribution

+We hope to develop Querym into a powerful yet user-friendly database management tool, dedicated to simplifying the work of developers and addressing the data management needs of businesses.

+You can help make Querym more useful by;
-- ❌ Store your saved queries
+- [Fork](https://github.com/QueryMx/QueryM/fork) and work on your branch
+- [PR](https://github.com/QueryMx/QueryM/pulls) back to the main branch
+- [Open Issue](https://github.com/QueryMx/QueryM/issues) for any feature requests, ideas, or issue